 High schools students in the Madison schools fight it out during a tug-of-war battle.
 The small Lenawee County district is among the best in the state in terms of student growth.
 (Courtesy of Madison schools)

-Despite the hurdles, Rowe’s district saw its third graders rise from testing a half-grade below average to a half-grade above by third grade – a remarkable pace Rowe attributes to maximizing their time with students.
+Despite the hurdles, Rowe’s district saw its third graders rise from testing a half-grade below average to a half-grade above by eighth grade – a remarkable pace Rowe attributes to maximizing their time with students.

 “We don’t waste a half hour,” he said.